Wednesday, June 26, 2024

 Another fine day!

 TK's Takes: He noticed poppies like those the poem "Flanders Field" mentions.
 We first encountered these non-opium poppies on our WWI trips in France.
-They grow like weed--he saw them along the railroad tracks.
+They grow like weeds--he saw them along the railroad tracks.
 And, he commented on how many bikes he has seen in Germany--oodles, even on the train.

 No comments: